 Here at Tech Advisor we independently test each phone thoroughly so we can bring you the very best ones you can buy at any given moment.
 Here we rank the top 10 but keep checking as new ones will be added regularly.

-So far in 2018 we've had some cracking Android phones such as the Samsung Galaxy S9, OnePlus 6T, Pixel 3 and Huawei P20 Pro.
+In 2018 we've had some cracking Android phones such as the Samsung Galaxy S9, OnePlus 6T, Pixel 3 and Huawei P20 Pro.
+Hold onto your hats as 2019 should bring us some amazing new phones.

 You might still be considering an iPhone, but it's worth checkout out the amazing selection of Android phone before you make a final decision.
 While you only get to choose from a handful of Apple handsets, there's something for everyone when it comes to Android.

-The top Android phones are made by the likes of Samsung, Huawei, Google, OnePlus, Sony, Xiaomi and others.
+The top Android phones are made by the likes of Huawei, Google, OnePlus, Sony, Xiaomi and Samsung - with signs of its latest Galaxy S10 models sighted just recently.

 They come in all shapes, sizes, colours and each has selling points – whether it's a sleek waterproof design, a massive display or no less than three cameras.
 Sometimes, you might get all of this in one phone.